 The Guiob Church was built sometime in the 16th century during the Spanish era before it met its demise during the eruption.
 Hence the name Old Spanish Church Ruins.

-Bura Soda Water Swimming Pool is one of the more interesting Camiguin tourist spots that you can’t miss on your Camiguin itinerary!
+Bura Soda Water Swimming Pool is one of the more tourist spots that you can’t miss on your itinerary!
 The name says it all, and yes, you can actually drink the fresh soda water at this fascinating cold spring.

 A large swimming pool welcomes you as you arrive at the Bura Soda Water Spring though it is not bubbling as you may have expected.
 However, the crystalline water is incredibly clean and fresh as the flow of water from the mountains is constant.
 Set down your belongings in one of the poolside huts and jump on in to cool off!

-Do note, you cannot drink from the pool itself but off to the side, you can find an open faucet where you can taste the clean and natural soda water flowing from the taps.
-It is safe to drink and it is completely free!
+Do note that you cannot drink from the pool itself but off to the side, you can find an open faucet where you can taste the clean and natural soda water flowing from the taps.
+It’s safe to drink and it’s completely free!

-This Camiguin attraction is the first of its kind in the Philippines and I highly recommend adding it to your list of what to do in Camiguin!
+This attraction is the first of its kind in the Philippines and I highly recommend visiting during your stay.

 Mantigue Island is located in Mahinog, 3.5km off the east coast of Camiguin Island.
-From the main tourist area of Mambajao, it’s approximately a 30 minute drive to reach the Mantigue Island departure area and the boat ride over to the island is around 20 minutes.
+From the main tourist area of Mambajao, it’s approximately a 30-minute drive to the Mantigue Island departure area, and the boat ride to the island is around 20 minutes.

 When you arrive at the San Roque port, you’ll find a small tourist office where you can book your Mantigue Island tour.
-The cost of the boat is 600 pesos for a maximum of 6 people, so ideally if you can find a group of people to head over to Mantigue Island with it will be much cheaper to split the cost.
+The boat costs 750 pesos for a maximum of 6 people, so ideally if you can find a group of people to head over to Mantigue Island with it will be much cheaper to split the cost.

-You’ll also have to pay an environmental fee of 30 pesos, a snorkeling fee of 50 pesos and a mask and snorkel rental is 100 pesos.
+You’ll also have to pay an environmental fee of 30 pesos, a snorkeling fee of 75 pesos, and a mask and snorkel rental is 100 pesos.

 As soon as we arrived on Mantigue Island we set our belongings down on the sand and went for a snorkel along the outer edges of the reef.
-The water is extremely clear and we saw sea stars and lots of fish.
+The water is extremely clear and we saw sea stars and an abundance of fish.

 We then decided to go for a walk around the island which took us around 20 minutes, stopping several times for a dip in the ocean to cool off along the way.
 The water surrounding the island is so inviting it would be rude not to go for a swim!

-There’s a couple of simple restaurants on Mantigue Island where you can eat and drink local food.
-These local eateries offer fish, seafood, chicken, pork and rice.
-They also sell water, soft drinks and beer to watch it all down.
+There are a couple of simple restaurants on Mantigue Island where you can purchase drinks and local food.
+These local eateries offer fish, seafood, chicken, pork, and rice.
+They also sell water, soft drinks, and beer to watch it all down.

-For such a small island, there are many things to do to keep you entertained for a couple of hours and I highly recommend adding Mantigue Island to your Camiguin itinerary.
+For such a small island, there are many things to do to keep you entertained for a couple of hours and I highly recommend including Mantigue Island in your itinerary.

-Sto Nino Cold Spring is one of the more underrated Camiguin tourist spots that I recommend adding to your list of things to do in Camiguin.
+Sto Nino Cold Spring is one of the more underrated attractions on the island.
 Mainly visited by locals, you’ll get to experience the Filipino way of having a good time at these springs!

-Sto Nino Cold Spring is located in Catarman which is a 30-minute drive from Mambajao and the entrance fee is 50 pesos.
+Sto Nino Cold Spring is located in Catarman, a 30-minute drive from Mambajao and the entrance fee is 50 pesos.